umdenes100/enes100-micropython/README.md

-# **ENES100 Micropython Library**
+# **ENES100 Micropython Package**
-An PyPl library for use in the ENES100 course to allow ESP32 microcontrollers to communicate with the ENES100 Vision System via on-board WiFi.
+A Micropython package for use in the ENES100 course to allow ESP32 microcontrollers to communicate with the ENES100 Vision System via on-board WiFi.

-## Download and Installation
+## Thonny IDE and Microcontroller Setup
 You must download Thonny IDE to your computer.
 The latest version can be downloaded from the Thonny website.

-Flashing MicroPython Firmware using Thonny IDE
+**Flashing MicroPython Firmware using Thonny IDE**
 In this section, you’ll learn how to flash MicroPython firmware on your boards using Thonny IDE.
 Follow the next steps:
 1) Connect your ESP32 board to your computer.
 2) Open Thonny IDE.
 Go to **Tools > Options > Interpreter**.